sharhaynes/Fraud-Detection/README.md

-# Fraud-Detection
-Generated fraud detection in Instant Payment Systems using multiple machine learning approaches (supervised, unsupervised, semi-supervised)

 # Fraud Detection in Instant Payment Systems

-This project demonstrates **real-time fraud detection** in Instant Payment Systems using **machine learning**.
+This project demonstrates **real-time fraud detection** in Instant Payment Systems (IPS) using **machine learning**.
-It features **supervised, unsupervised, and semi-supervised** models, allowing users to compare accuracy, detection time, and overall performance.
+It implements **supervised**, **unsupervised**, and **semi-supervised** models to compare accuracy, detection time, and overall performance.
-The app is built with **Streamlit** and simulates a live transaction stream for interactive testing.
+The application is built with **Streamlit** and uses simulated transaction data to replicate a live streaming environment.

 🔗 **Live Demo:** [https://yourusername-frauddetector.streamlit.app](https://yourusername-frauddetector.streamlit.app)
 📂 **Source Code:** [https://github.com/sharhaynes/Fraud-Detection](https://github.com/sharhaynes/Fraud-Detection)

 ---

+## Overview

+The system evaluates multiple machine learning approaches for identifying fraudulent transactions in IPS data.
+Users can upload datasets, train models, visualize performance metrics, and measure detection time across models.

+---

 ## Features

-- Compare **supervised**, **unsupervised**, and **semi-supervised** models
+- Evaluation of supervised, unsupervised, and semi-supervised models
+- Comparison of model accuracy, precision, recall, F1-score, and AUC
-- Measure detection time per transaction (based on simulation steps)
+- Measurement of detection time per transaction (based on simulation steps)
-- Visualize results with ROC curves, confusion matrices, and metrics
+- Visualization of confusion matrices and ROC curves
-- Built with Streamlit for a fully interactive web experience
-- Simulated transaction data to replicate real-time fraud detection
+- Streamlit-based interactive interface for model testing and analysis
+- Synthetic data generation for simulation and benchmarking

 ---